(EDGAR Online via COMTEX) -- ITEM 2. MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL

 Bio-Techne and its subsidiaries, collectively doing business as Bio-Techne Corporation (Bio-Techne, we, our, us or the Company) develop, manufacture and sell biotechnology reagents, instruments and services for the research and clinical diagnostic markets worldwide.
 With our deep product portfolio and application expertise, we strive to provide the life sciences community with innovative, high-quality scientific tools to better understand biological processes and drive discovery of diagnostic and therapeutic products.

 A key component of the Company's strategy is to augment internal growth at existing businesses with complementary acquisitions.
-The Company did not make any acquisitions in the three months ended September 30, 2020.
+The Company obtained a controlling interest in Eminence as disclosed in Note 4 during the six months ended December 31, 2020.
 Refer to the prior year Annual Report on form 10-K for additional disclosure regarding the Company's recent acquisitions.

 RESULTS OF OPERATIONS